BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 Once you engraved keycap are finished, you can install all the buttons on the main PCB.

-The engraved buttons go on the first line, and the order is G/B/A/F/D/E/C.
+The engraved buttons go on the first line, and the order is F,C,G,D,A,E,B from left to right (disregard the order in the picture, from an earlier version).

 ![all buttons installed](./ressources/all_buttons.jpg "all buttons installed")